celthome/superblocks_mannheim/SF/Instructions_SF.md

 First, SF/superblocks-master/superblock_finder.preprocess_osm.py has to be run to download and preprocess the data for the AoI.
 After that, potential superblocks can be identified using SF/superblocks-master/superblock_finder/superblock.py.

-The results can be extracted from the associated PostgreSQL database used by the script.
+The results can be extracted from the associated PostgreSQL database used by the script and visualized by QGIS.